-The diffusivity profiles $\varepsilon{\phi}(z)$ were derived from the measured concentration profiles with the discrete form of Eq.
+The diffusivity profiles $\varepsilon{\phi}(z)$ were derived from the measured concentration profiles using the discrete form of Eq.
 (4).
-In order to accurately capture the small variations in ε{φ} , accurate sampling is key: the calculation of ε{φ} requires accurate concentration and sampling height values, particularly for the fine fraction, which experiences low vertical concentration gradients.
+In order to capture the small variations in ε{φ} , accurate sampling is key: the calculation of ε{φ} requires precise concentration and sampling height values, particularly for the fine fraction, which experiences low vertical concentration gradients.